 Together with your application, the Graduate School of Arts and Science will require you to upload official transcripts of grades from other schools you have attended, both undergraduate and graduate.
 In addition, it is required that you take the Graduate Record Exam (GRE).
 Some of our students also submit scores from the Advanced Psychology GRE test.
 We place very little weight on that score, and do not encourage you to take it.
 Please do NOT mail any documents (transcripts etc) to the department.
 Everything needs to be uploaded and submitted through the online application.

 International applicants must take the TOEFL exams if English is not their first language unless they earned a Bachelor's or Master's degree at an English speaking university.
-Additional information of concern to international applicants is available online from the Office of International Students and Scholars.
+Additional information of concern to international applicants is available online from the Office of Global Services.

 We recommend that you submit your application so as to arrive by December 1st.